bartelink/ErikSchierboom.github.io/_drafts/2014-09-04-numbers-and-culture.md

 The trick we use is to have the `CultureScope` class implement `IDisposable`.
 This allows us to take advantage of the `using` keyword, which guarantees that at the end of its scope the `Dispose()` method is called, where the culture is restored to its original value.

 ### Convert methods
 In this article, we have focused on the `Parse()` method defined on the number types themselves.
-There is another common way to convert from a string to a number, and that is to use the methods defined on the `Convert` class:
+There is another common way to convert a string to a number, which is to use the `Convert` class:

 {% highlight c# %}
 string numberString = "25.78";